data-share/Booking-service/README.md

 201

 # PUT - Update Reservation:
-The request will require 6 properties: reservaion_id, the party size, the name of reserver, phone-number of resrver, the date of the reservation and the occasion.
+The request will require 6 properties: reservation_id, the party size, the name of reserver, phone-number of reserver, the date of the reservation and the occasion.
 A successful request will respond with 204.

 ### End Point: /api/updateBooking/:bookingId
 ### Method: PUT